hieupth/pydps/README.md

 # Python Design Patterns
-This small package contains Python implementations of popular design pattern which useful for software engineering.
+This small package contains Python implementations of design pattern which are frequently used in software engineering.
 ## Installation
 This package can be installed via pip command:
 ```shell